Diaries of Thomas Currie Derrick, 1942 - Part 4

 More training at N.C.O.

-school, not earning
+school, not learning

-anything new here -
+anything new here. -

 Coy out doing field